Sage/yaml_normalizer/README.md

   * to improve (human-)readability and maintainability
 * **Limited Line Length** (TODO)
   * to improve (human-)readability and maintainability
-* **Verified Changes only** (TODO)
+* **Non-breaking Changes only** (TODO)
-  * to ensure changes are actually "stable" by checking if input and output YAML files are identical as far as the Psych parser can tell.
+  * to ensure changes do not impact functional parts of the application.
+    YamlNormalizer considers changing the order of YAML file entries as non-breaking.

 Stable Yaml Formatter can be used in frameworks like Rails, Sinatra or Cuba, but it runs stand-alone as well.